OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 * NPCs come back to life once killed by default.
 * NPCs can be set to permanently die and players can choose when to bury the body.

-## World Advancement & Progression
+## World Advancement & Progression Mod

+This mod currently uses the Global Key system for all keys.
+This means that all players will have shared progress unless you use a mod that alters how this works.

 This mod will pair nicely with WAP's private key system if you want players to have individual progress for setting questing keys.
 Otherwise the key system will use global configurations and all progress on the server will advance together.